 And before the non-shopping enthusiasts sign off here, hold on!
 You don’t have to see these top shopping centers in Europe to essentially shop.
 Just strolling through them is a great experience in itself too.
-A beautiful blend of the religions, traditions, and people, these destinations are a delightful insight.
-Promenading through Istanbul’s Kanyon, or London’s Bicester Village are some unique ordeals you must absolutely take on while in Europe.
-And so we bring to you these shopping places in Europe that will add value for your long awaited Euro tour.
+We bring to you these Top 10 Shopping Centers in Europe that will add value for your long awaited Euro tour.

 It couldn’t get any more classic!
 A European shopping rendezvous at one of the world’s oldest shopping malls.
 Named after the first king of the Kingdom of Italy, Victor Emmanuel II, the Galleria Vittorio Emanuele II is centrally located and housed within a four-story double arcade.
 This is considered to be one of the best sites for Milanese luxury shopping, hosting many prestigious labels and brand shops.
 The Galleria is also famous for being home to some of the oldest shops and restaurants of Milan, such as the Biffi Caff (founded in 1867 by Paolo Biffi, pastry chef to the monarch), the Savini restaurant and the Art Nouveau classic Camparino in Galleria!

 What to buy?
 High-end couture; Louis Vuitton, Gucci, Armani, Borsalino, Luisa Spagnoli, Bric’s, Tod’s, Swarovski and the likes.